verana-labs/verana-docs/docs/learn/verifiable-trust/30-components.md

 - ...

 This approach keeps the blockchain lean while still delivering rich, searchable insight to wallets, services, and analytics tools.

+## Trust Resolver

+The Trust Resolver:

+- recursively processes the credentials listed in a DID Document, consults relevant VPRs, and returns a concise Proof-of-Trust summary.
+Callers can then decide whether the resolved [DIDs](https://www.w3.org/TR/did-1.0/) and the services it represents are trustworthy.
+- provides a TRQP 2.0 endpoint.